fresh-standard/fresh-themes/themes/hello-world/README.md

 Theme: Hello-World
 ==================
-The simplest possible resume theme for FluentCV.
+The simplest possible résumé theme for FluentCV.
 For example purposes.